courk/openflexure-microscope/docs/6_motor_controllers.md

 # Motor controller boards

 The motorised version of the microscope uses a motor controller based on an Arduino and some very simple Darlington pair driver chips.
 There are several options for how to build this, which should all work equally well.
 In all cases, you need to upload the [Sangaboard arduino sketch] using the Arduino IDE.
+There are a few issues that crop up quite frequently, and we have highlighted these below:

+* **Power supply:** there are 5 Volt and 12 Volt versions of the 28BYJ-48 motors.
+You should use a power supply that matches your motors.
+As we use very simple drivers, if you use too high a voltage the motors will overheat.
+If in doubt, start with 5V.
+* **Arduino IDE:** Some users have found issues with old (or very new) versions of the Arduino IDE not working properly.
+See the [issue thread on motor boards not working](https://gitlab.com/openflexure/openflexure-helpdesk/-/issues/12#note_342049911) for more details.
+* **Arduino Clones:** Many people use Nano boards not made by Arduino.
+These often come with cheaper USB to serial ICs (which require drivers - see the Arduino section at the end of this page) and old bootloaders (which require different options in the Arduino IDE).
+This is also discussed in the [issue thread on motor boards not working].

+[issue thread on motor boards not working]: https://gitlab.com/openflexure/openflexure-helpdesk/-/issues/12#note_342049911

 Three "official" designs for the Sangaboard exist, and these are described below.